amandoabreu/amandoabreu.github.io/_posts/2018-11-10-this-is-why-you-want-to-punch-me-in-the-face.markdown

 - Our assumptions of what we're actually discussing
 - All of the above

 I tend to focus on the big picture, big patterns, and especially meta-patterns, and I jump around from one meta-pattern to another the same way you may jump from one detail to another, this makes both our arguments incredibly hard to articulate and share with each other.
+Neither argument is better than the other, but my default mode of thought is exploring big-picture patterns, it's what comes more naturally.
+When I identify the right moment, I jump into the details.

 ## My favourite thing